-- FasTracks, a $6.7 billion project to buildout the region's entire mass transit system by 2019, is underway.
-The expansion is the largest simultaneous transit buildout in U.S. history and will make Metro Denver one of the top five regions in the country in terms of miles of fixed rail.
+- FasTracks, a $7.4 billion project to build out the region's entire mass transit system by 2019, is underway.
+The expansion is the largest simultaneous transit build out in U.S. history and will make Metro Denver one of the top five regions in the country in terms of miles of fixed rail.
 There are four lines opening in 2016: the A Line, B Line, G Line, R Line, as well as the Flatiron Flyer – all part of the FasTracks program.
 The University of Colorado A Line, opened in April 2016, carries passengers from downtown Denver to DIA in 37 minutes.

 - The E-470 and the Northwest Parkway toll roads offer ease of travel on the perimeter of the metro area.

 - Employers in Metro Denver can purchase EcoPasses for their employees.
 The transit pass allows seven-day access to RTD services, Metro Denver's public transportation provider.